w3c/wcag3/guidelines/groups/user-control/control-text/adjust-background.md

 status: exploratory
 ---

-Patterns, designs, or images placed behind text are avoided or can be removed by the user.
+Patterns, designs, or :term[images] placed behind text are avoided or can be removed by the user.